vedatapuk/N-Queen-Problem-Using-Backtracking/README.md

-# N-Queen Problem Using Backtracking Algorithm
+# N-Queen Problem Using Backtracking Algorithm with Java
 The N-Queen Problem is the problem of placing N queens on an N×N chessboard such that none of them attack one another (no two are in the same row, column, or diagonal).
 More specifically, I am solving this problem with placing eight queens on 8x8 chessboard.

 There are different solutions for solving this problem, but I am using Backtracking algorithm.